How to Become a Showing Agent: Role, Salary & License

 The first step in becoming a showing agent is obtaining a real estate license.
 Licensing requirements vary by state, but typically, you’ll need to:

-Pro Tip: Use a real estate exam prep course to boost your chances of passing on the first try.
-This foundational step is essential because, without a license, you can’t legally conduct showings or work as a real estate professional.
+Pro Tip: Use a real estate exam prep course to improve your chances of passing on the first try.
+This step matters because, without a real estate license, you generally cannot legally conduct showings or work as a real estate professional.

 Want to pass the real estate license exam?